 Transformative hearing devices for Microtia and Atresia

-Due to developmental considerations Tiaan started out with a BAHA hearing aid at just under a year old, progressing to the Vibrant Soundbridge device with a surgical installation procedure in September 2016.
+Due to developmental considerations Tiaan started out with a BAHA hearing aid at just under a year old, having surgery to install his the Vibrant Soundbridge device in September 2016.

 Discovery Health Medical Scheme funds Haidee and Tiaan’s hearing recovery

-“Were it not for Discovery Health Medical Scheme (DHMS) fund multiple operations and progressive devices totalling nearly R700 000, resulting in full hearing for me and Tiaan, our lives could have taken tragically different trajectories,” says Haidee, “The interventions have had a profound impact on our lives.
+“Were it not for Discovery Health Medical Scheme (DHMS) funding multiple operations and progressive devices – totalling nearly R700 000 – and resulting in full hearing for me and Tiaan, our lives could have taken tragically different trajectories,” says Haidee.
+“The interventions have had a profound impact on our lives.
 My life without my new Med-El Bonebridge device would have been so very different.
 I’m really grateful.
 I’d like to thank the DHMS from the bottom of my heart.
-There is no way my son and I would have been able to have receive the gift of hearing, were it not for the scheme.
+There is no way my son and I would have been able to have received the gift of hearing, were it not for the scheme.
 Words are really not enough to share our gratitude.
 I’d like the scheme to understand that what has been done means so much more than just giving me and my son hearing.
 You’ve given my son a whole new lease on life!
 For that, I will always be thankful.”

 “DHMS is one of the few medical schemes that funds the state-of-the-art hearing implants and procedures.
 This means there are uncounted numbers of people in similar situations as me and Tiaan, but with insufficient knowledge or help and who face an unnecessarily muted future,” she adds.